ayrton/react-key-handler/README.md

 });
 ```

-The props types of the `KeyHandler` component are:
+The prop types of the `KeyHandler` component are:

 ```js
 type Props = {